Sigil-Ebook/Sigil/docs/Building_on_Linux.md

  >`sudo apt-get install`

-from here on out.
 You'll have to forgive me for not knowing all the yum/emerge equivalents.
 It's not a slight–I can assure you.

 ## <a name="gcc"/>Linux Build Environment
 On Arch-type systems you can use: